mitre/hipcheck/site/content/docs/guide/cli/hc-update.md

 The `hc update` command simply delegates to this separate update program, and provides the same interface that this separate update program does.
-In general, you only need to run `hc update` with no arguments, followed by `hc setup` to ensure you have the latest configuration and data files.
+In general, you only need to run `hc update` with no arguments, followed by `hc setup` to ensure your configuration and data files are setup.

 If you want to specifically download a version besides the most recent version of Hipcheck, you can use the following flags: